Deepam-Aggarwal/interviewquestions/README.md

 <h1 align="center">Interview questions</h1>
+<p>NOTE:If you having any difficulty in solving then you can message me for solution</p>
 <h3>Question 1</h3>
 Rahman has N coins; let's denote the value of coin i by vi.
 Since today is Eid, Rahman is going to give one coin to each of his two children.
 He wants the absolute value of the difference between the values of